DigiNode-Tools/diginode-tools/README.md

 ## Support

 If you need help, please join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools).
-You can also contact [@diginode.tools](https://bsky.app/profile/diginode.tools) on Bluesky or [@diginodetools](https://twitter.com/diginodetools) on X.
+You can also contact [@diginode.tools](https://bsky.app/profile/diginode.tools) on Bluesky.

 ## Please DONATE to Support DigiNode Tools!

 I created DigiNode Tools to make it easy for everybody to run their own DigiByte and DigiAsset Node.
 I have devoted thousands of unpaid hours on this goal, all for the benefit of the DigiByte community.
 PLEASE DONATE to help me cover server costs and support future development.
-You can find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly) and Bluesky [@olly.st](https://bsky.app/profile/olly.st).
+You can find me on Bluesky [@olly.st](https://bsky.app/profile/olly.st).
 Many thanks, Olly

 **dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup**